Nearsoft/jobs/readme.md

 ### As a candidate, you...

-* Possess strong JavaScript development and debugging skills with a deep understanding of the language behavior in Front-End and Back-End contexts
+* Possess strong JavaScript development and debugging skills with a deep understanding of the language behavior in front-end and back-end contexts
 * Are proficient in a JavaScript UI framework (e.g., React.js, Vue.js, or AngularJS) as well as supplemental libraries for testing, routing, data management, API communication, authentication, bundling, and deployment
 * Take ownership of tasks to raise questions and risks early, find creative solutions, and bring them to completion
 * Have a passion for mentoring others and have the ability to communicate with a wide range of people